Laparoscopic Heller Myotomy

 -

-You may be given medicines to prevent nausea and vomiting (antiemetics).
+- You may be given medicines to help with:

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.